fractal-code/mdl-blaze/README.md

 $ meteor add talos:forms
 ```

-To use time and date input, install the NPM dependencies:
+To use the time and/or the date input, you have to install the NPM dependencies:

 ```
 $ meteor npm install md-date-time-picker --save